 After your assessment period or "test drive," the app will determine whether Root Insurance will offer you an auto insurance quote.
 You can't receive a quote unless you take part in the test drive.
 If you do qualify, you can add people to your insurance policy and they don't have to take the test drive.

 Root Car Insurance coverage

-Root Car Insurance offers few auto insurance add-ons, but it offers the full suite of basics.
-As a result, drivers who are searching for highly specific coverage, such as ride-share or gap insurance, would be better served by a traditional auto insurance company, like Farmers or Allstate.
+Root Car Insurance offers a full suite of basic auto insurance coverages and a few auto insurance add-ons.
+As a result, drivers who are searching for highly specific coverage, such as ride-share or gap insurance, would be better served by a traditional auto insurance company, like State Farm or Allstate.